 Healthy and Low-Impact Activity

 Known to help maintain or improve cardiovascular fitness, the sport helps burn more than 600 calories per hour.
-Snowshoers can burn more than 45 percent more calories than walking or running at the same speed, according to Snowsports Industries of America.
-It’s a great way to pursue losing weight, along with maintaining a healthy diet.
-However, a healthy diet should be maintained to seek the appropriate effectiveness in a healthy lifestyle as well.
+According to Snowsports Industries of America, snowshoers can burn more than 45 percent more calories than walking or running at the same speed.
+Thus, snowshoeing is a great activity to include as part of a weight-loss regimen.

-The activity is also a low impact activity for those with injuries and other health issues and concerns.
-However, it’s always still important to consult with a doctor or health provider before engaging in any physical activity.
+Snowshoeing is also a low-impact activity for those with injuries and other health issues and concerns.
+However, it’s always essential to consult with a doctor or health provider before engaging in any physical activity.

-Snowshoeing is a great benefit for mental health as well!
+Finally, snowshoeing is a great benefit for mental health!
 Personally, the serenity and beauty of the natural environment are truly amazing, whether close to home or far in nature.

 Snowshoes can be rented or purchased for your outing.
-Rentals for adults can be as little as $10 or snowshoes can be purchased for as little as $100.
-When renting or purchasing, it’s crucial to be aware of the type of terrain you’d like to explore in order to choose the appropriate type of snowshoe for your adventure.
+Rentals for adults can be as little as $10, or you can buy snowshoes for as little as $100.
+When renting or buying, it’s crucial to be aware of the type of terrain you’d like to explore to choose the appropriate kind of snowshoe for your adventure.